gecbu/project-reactor-examples/README.md

 The Example GENERATOR_WITH_BI_FUNCTION shows the usage of this approach.

 # Upcoming
-* Description of different ways to create and consume streams
+* Description of different ways to consume streams
 * How to work with Threads
 * Difference between Cold and Hot sequences